Minimize EMI in Automation Facilities

 By manipulating the output waveform, the VFD can adjust both the torque and the rotor speed.
-This PWM technique uses a three-phase bridge made of Insulated Gate Bipolar Transistors (IGBT) that draws the rectified energy and transforms it into high frequency AC voltage by switching the IGBTs at a high rate.
+This PWM technique uses a three-phase bridge made of insulated gate bipolar transistors (IGBT) that draws the rectified energy and transforms it into high frequency AC voltage by switching the IGBTs at a high rate.
 By varying the time the IGBTs are either on or off, the VFD makes a rough outline of the output waveform.
-Thus, the VFD can faithfully reproduce all the frequencies necessary to meet the needs of the motor.
+Thus the VFD can faithfully reproduce all the frequencies necessary to meet the motor needs.

-A brushless motor with an electronic ballast can be controlled by a VFD from zero to 6000 RPM by varying the frequency of the VFD’s output.
-The frequency of the VFD’s output determines the rotational speed of the motor.
-This has two distinct advantages.
-First, the speed of the motor can be controlled directly with the VFD and secondly, the torque can be controlled.
+A brushless motor with an electronic ballast can be controlled by a VFD from 0 to 6000 RPM by varying the frequency of the VFD output.
+The frequency of the VFD output determines the rotational speed of the motor and has two distinct advantages.
+First the speed of the motor can be controlled directly with the VFD and secondly, the torque can be controlled.
 This can be used to maintain control of the motor.
-For example, if a motor suddenly reduces its load, the VFD can react by reducing the torque to the motor to prevent a motor over-speed.
+For example if a motor suddenly reduces its load, the VFD can react by reducing the torque to the motor to prevent motor over-speed.

 The concept of motor control can be taken further by adding an outer ring to measure the position of the motor shaft.
-Now, the controller has a reference for controlling the rotational position of a motor.
-This type of controller, called a Servo Amplifier, is usually entrusted to a numerically controlled external drive, or for simple applications is delegated to the drive itself.
+As such, the controller has a reference for controlling the rotational position of the motor.
+This type of controller called a servo amplifier, is usually entrusted to a numerically controlled external drive, or for simple applications is delegated to the drive itself.